CloudGlance - Document Intelligence Platform

 Turning enterprise-level document intelligence into a calm, usable platform

 CloudGlance is an enterprise document-intelligence platform designed to help organisations work confidently with long, complex technical documents.
-It brings structure to unstructured files and supports teams through bidding, evaluation and compliance.
+It brings structure to unstructured files and supports teams across tender discovery, bidding, evaluation and compliance.

 My work focused on shaping the identity, defining the product architecture and designing the complete platform experience.
 The design lens was clear from the beginning: create a mature, calm and trustworthy environment for document-heavy workflows, without overwhelming users or hiding the AI’s strengths.